Borna1103/swe-interview-test/README.md

 ## Back End
 1. Open up a new terminal on your IDE
-2. Enter the StarterCode directory by typing `cd StarterCode`.
+2. Enter the backend directory by typing `cd StarterCode/backend`.
-3. Then enter the backend directory by typing `cd backend`.
-4. Once in the backend directory, make sure you have all libraries by typing in `npm ci` to do a clean instalation of the libraries
+3. Once in the backend directory, make sure you have all libraries by typing in `npm ci` to do a clean instalation of the libraries
-5. Type `npm start` to start the react app, which should start the server running on PORT 5000.
+4. Type `npm start` to start the react app, which should start the server running on PORT 5000.

 ## Front End
 1. Open up a new terminal on your IDE
-2. Enter the StarterCode directory by typing `cd StarterCode`.
+2. Enter the frontend directory by typing `cd StarterCode/frontend`.
-3. Then enter the frontend directory by typing `cd frontend`.
-4. Once in the frontend directory, make sure you have all libraries by typing in `npm ci` to do a clean instalation of the libraries
+3. Once in the frontend directory, make sure you have all libraries by typing in `npm ci` to do a clean instalation of the libraries
-5. Type `npm start` to start the react app, which should open a new site on your browser.
+4. Type `npm start` to start the react app, which should open a new site on your browser.

 Everything should be working!
 Enjoy!